 - Typical property prices in the area you’re looking to buy in

 Property portals like Rightmove or Zoopla will give you a good idea of local house prices, as will talking to local estate agents.
 But remember that the figures they’ll give you are asking prices – the properties may in fact be worth slightly less or more.
 If you want more reliable information, the Land Registry will tell you how much houses in the area have recently sold for.

 - What you can afford in repayments each month

 Mortgage rates are constantly changing.
 And while the cheapest rate might look the most attractive, beware – it may not necessarily be the best deal for you.
 There are several other factors to consider, such as minimum and maximum terms, upfront fees, and early repayment charges.
-If the repayments on a low-deposit mortgage are too high for you, then you’ll need to either get a bigger deposit together or look into schemes like Help to Buy.
+If the repayments on a low-deposit mortgage are too high for you, then you’ll need to either get a bigger deposit together or look into schemes like Deposit Unlock.

 Should I save a bigger mortgage deposit?

 Although the mortgage deposit minimum is 5%, if you can save that bit more there are five main ways you’ll benefit:

 - Your monthly repayments will be lower